Dean151/Dean-Blog/_posts/2016-08-06-renewing-the-blog.markdown

 **Updated on Mar 16, 2019**

-For the people who knew the blog before this update, it's completely gone.
+For the people who knew the blog from before 2016, it's completely gone.

 ## Why ?

-Because I used Dotclear, and it didn't really fit my needs.
-There were no multilingual possibility, and it was too complex compared with my real needs.
+Because I previously used Dotclear, and it didn't really fit my needs: it was too complex compared with my real needs.
-There were also an issue with the Dotclear's comment system, polluted with bots.
+Plus, there were an issue with the Dotclear's comment system, it was polluted by bots.
 So I decided to retire it.

 Now I use [Jekyll][jekyll], and it's really great.
-It allow to generate a completely static website !
+It allows to generate a completely static website !

-If you're interested by getting started with Jekyll, you can check [this blog][sylvain-blog] that have plenty of Jekyll related posts.
+If you're interested by getting started with Jekyll, you can check out [this blog][sylvain-blog] that have plenty of Jekyll related posts.
 A must see !

 ## *Mais où est le Français ?*